clampr/Climate-Change-Datasets/README.md

 * [Datasets on Climate Change Adaptation](https://www.adaptation-undp.org/resources/datasets/datasets-climate-change-adaptation) Dataset for African climatic condition by UNDP

-* [Temperatures of India](https://www.kaggle.com/venky73/temperatures-of-india) This dataset consists of temperatures of INDIA from 1901 - 2017.
+* [Temperatures of India](https://www.kaggle.com/venky73/temperatures-of-india) This dataset consists of average temperatures of all places of INDIA from 1901 - 2017.
 The temperature values are recorded in CELCIUS.